jasonsnider/jsc/README.md

 ./build
 ````

-Create a database called `parbake` and the a username of `root` with the password of `password`.
+Create a database called `jsc` and the a username of `root` with the password of `password`.
 Please note these are
 simple default settings and are for local development only, for production you MUST change these values.

 ## Request Object Extensions